threefoldtecharchive/rivine/doc/Developers.md

 Rivine has a development build, an automated testing build, and a release build.
 The release build is the only one that can synchronize to the full network.
 To get the release build, it is usually sufficient to run `go get -u github.com/rivine/rivine/...`.
-This will download Sia and its dependencies and install binaries in $GOPATH/bin.
+This will download Rivine and its dependencies and install binaries in $GOPATH/bin.

-After downloading, you can find the Sia source code in
+After downloading, you can find the Rivine source code in
 $GOPATH/src/github.com/rivine/rivine.
 To build the release binary, run `make release-std` from this directory.
 To build the release binary with a (slow) race detector and an array of debugging asserts, run `make release`.
 To